Culture of Melbourne: Music

 Melbourne's independent music scene flourished in the 1970s and 1980s with strong support from local venues, street press, community radio stations, and numerous record labels.
 Several distinct post-punk scenes emerged in the inner suburbs, each sharing a DIY ethic and a passion for experimentation.
-Led by the Primitive Calculators, the Fitzroy-based little band scene gave rise to groups such as Dead Can Dance and Hunters & Collectors.
-In Clifton Hill, collaborations occurred between conceptual composers, such as David Chesworth and Philip Brophy, and experimental punk outfits, namely Tsk Tsk Tsk, Essendon Airport, and the funk-tinged I'm Talking, which launched the career of Kate Ceberano.
+Led by the Primitive Calculators, the Fitzroy-based Little Band scene gave rise to groups such as Dead Can Dance and Hunters & Collectors.
+At The Organ Factory in Clifton Hill, conceptual composers mixed with experimental punk outfits, namely Tsk Tsk Tsk and Essendon Airport, out of which grew the funk-tinged pop group I'm Talking, fronted by a young Kate Ceberano.
 St Kilda's Crystal Ballroom became the stomping ground for darker, noisier punk groups, including The Moodists, Crime and the City Solution, and Nick Cave's The Birthday Party.
 Cave and Birthday Party bandmate Mick Harvey went on to form one of Australia's most acclaimed rock bands, Nick Cave and the Bad Seeds, whose evolving multinational lineup has included Melbourne musicians JG Thirlwell (known for his project Foetus), Hugo Race, and Dirty Three violinist Warren Ellis.

 Many independent artists from Melbourne have become internationally notable and regularly tour abroad, including: The Temper Trap, Cut Copy, Architecture in Helsinki, The Drones, Grinderman, Augie March, New Buffalo, The Cat Empire, Dirty Three, Muscles, The Lucksmiths, Ned Collette, The Crayon Fields, Love of Diagrams, Midnight Juggernauts, Gotye, Courtney Barnett, Alex Lahey, G Flip and The Avalanches amongst others.